Bubblbu/public-knowledge-annotations/README.md

 ## Contact

 I would love to hear about your thoughts and other ideas for further analyses.
-Feel free to submit an issue in this repository or simply shoot me a text at [asura.enkhbayar@gmail.com](mailto:asura.enkhbayar@gmail.com).
+Feel free to submit a [new issue](https://github.com/Bubblbu/public-knowledge-annotations/issues/new) or simply shoot me a text at [asura.enkhbayar@gmail.com](mailto:asura.enkhbayar@gmail.com).

 ## License